espocrm/documentation/docs/administration/upgrading.md

 Available parameters (only for advanced users):

-- `-y` − disable confirmation
+- `-y` − run w/o user confirmation
 - `-s` − run an upgrade in a single process
-- `--file="EspoCRM-upgrade.zip"` − specify a path to an upgrade package
+- `--file="EspoCRM-upgrade.zip"` − install a specific upgrade package (path to file)

 Example of using parameters: